Monday, 24 December 2012

 ‘During the night you came into her room, removed her underwear and had full sex.
 ‘She was a virgin until that happened.
 This was a gross breach of trust and the violation of a vulnerable girl.’

 She said: ‘I felt quite guilty.
 I felt it was my fault.
-‘My to him [Robert] was extremely abusive but I was too frightened to tell anybody anything.
+‘My marriage to him [Robert] was extremely abusive but I was too frightened to tell anybody anything.
 ‘I’m relieved that at last we have some justice.
 ‘We have all found it very hard to lead a normal life.
 ‘I think we have got through the worst but we are just trying to come to terms with what has happened.

 ‘Emily, who burnt all photographs and gifts given to her by Hawksworth, is having her surname changed by deed poll in a bid to wipe away any trace of her father.